AlexanderTheGr8tt/TinDog/README.md

-# TinDog
-Project is a copy from Tinder.
+# TinDog a copy from Tinder.

-Made from "The Complete 2023 Web Development Bootcamp" on Udemy
+The project was made of "The Complete 2023 Web Development Bootcamp" on Udemy.